monkphin/Colour-Forge/README.md

 - 4. As a user, I want to be able to change my account details

 ## Paint Collection Management
-- 1. As a user, I would like to be able to add new paints to my collection by entering details of the paint.
+- 5. As a user, I would like to be able to add new paints to my collection by entering details of the paint.
-- 2. As a user, I want to be able to edit details of any paints in my collection, such as quantity, if I need to replace it and so on.
+- 6. As a user, I want to be able to edit details of any paints in my collection, such as quantity, if I need to replace it and so on.
-- 3. As a user, I would like to be able to delete paints that I no longer have or use.
+- 7. As a user, I would like to be able to delete paints that I no longer have or use.
-- 4. As a user, I want to be able to search and filter my paint collection.
+- 8. As a user, I want to be able to search and filter my paint collection.
-- 5. As a user, I would like to be able to add paints to my library from an existing list.
+- 9. As a user, I would like to be able to add paints to my library from an existing list.

 ## Recipe creation and Management.
-- 1. As a user, I would like to be able to create new recipes using paints from my Library.
+- 10. As a user, I would like to be able to create new recipes using paints from my Library.
-- 2. As a user, I want to add detailed step by step instructions to my recipes.
+- 11. As a user, I want to add detailed step by step instructions to my recipes.
-- 3. As a user, I would like to upload images to help see how each stage of the recipe looks.
+- 12. As a user, I would like to upload images to help see how each stage of the recipe looks.
-- 4. As a user, I want to be able to add tags or other identifiers to recipes to help me organise them.
+- 13. As a user, I want to be able to add tags or other identifiers to recipes to help me organise them.
-- 5. As a user, I would like to be able to edit my recipes as I improve them or need to change paints used.
+- 14. As a user, I would like to be able to edit my recipes as I improve them or need to change paints used.
-- 6. As a user, I would like to be able to delete recipes that are no longer of use to me.
+- 15. As a user, I would like to be able to delete recipes that are no longer of use to me.

 ## Viewing and Searching
-- 1. As a user, I want to be able to search my library and recipes using keywords.
+- 16. As a user, I want to be able to search my library and recipes using keywords.
-- 2. As a user, I want to be able to see all recipes that may use a particular paint from my library.
+- 17. As a user, I want to be able to see all recipes that may use a particular paint from my library.

 ## User Experience and Visuals
-- 1. As a user, I want the application to be clean and easy to navigate.
+- 18. As a user, I want the application to be clean and easy to navigate.
-- 2. As a user, I would like the application to be fully responsive so that it can be easily used regardless of the device I access it from.
+- 19. As a user, I would like the application to be fully responsive so that it can be easily used regardless of the device I access it from.

 ## Security and error handling.
-- 1. As a user, I want my password to be stored securely to protect my account.
+- 20. As a user, I want my password to be stored securely to protect my account.
-- 2. As a user, I would like that only I am able to modify or edit my library or recipes.
+- 21. As a user, I would like that only I am able to modify or edit my library or recipes.
-- 3. As a user, I want to receive visual feedback or confirmation when I edit or delete a paint or recipe.
+- 22. As a user, I want to receive visual feedback or confirmation when I edit or delete a paint or recipe.
-- 4. As a user, I would like to be alerted when I try and submit an incomplete form, with an indication of what data may be missing.
+- 23. As a user, I would like to be alerted when I try and submit an incomplete form, with an indication of what data may be missing.

 ## Data Management
-- 1. As a user, I would like to be able to import my paint collection for faster entry.
+- 24. As a user, I would like to be able to import my paint collection for faster entry.
-- 2. As a user, I would like to be able to export my collection and recipes so that I know i have a back up.
+- 25. As a user, I would like to be able to export my collection and recipes so that I know i have a back up.
-- 3. As a user, I would like to be able to reset my library, recipes or both to allow me to start over if needed.

 ## Administration
-- 1. As an admin, I want to be able to manage user accounts, including editing and deletion.
+- 26. As an admin, I want to be able to manage user accounts, including editing and deletion.

 ## Social features
-- 1. As a user I would like to be able to have a link for my recipes so that I can share them with other users.
+- 27. As a user I would like to be able to have a link for my recipes so that I can share them with other users.

-## Site Visitor

 # Design

+The design needed to factor in the two core uses of the site, collating, cataloguing and editing a library of paints as well as creating, editing and sharing paint recipes.
+It also needs to support the ability to sign up for an account, modify the users account, contact the site owner for support or other reasons and administer the website and its users for the site admin.
+Additional functionality would include some form of social sharing of recipes, either directly on the site, or indirectly via sharing links to other users or users who do not have an account yet, which should help to drive adoption as users share their recipes directly from the site.

+It needs to support all of the above while still being somewhat simplistic and easy to use, as well as fully responsive with an interface that allows users to read through and emulate paint recipes, ideally with images to support each stage to show the desired results of the specific part of the instructions being worked on.
+Recipes should be presented in a simple, none distracting manner which allowed the hobbyist to focus on the specific stage they're working on, while still letting them check the stage before and after the current one if needed.

 ## Wireframes: